gary-dalton/Twenty47/docs/for_admins.rst

 Triggers
 ========
 A trigger is an action taken by a user that triggers a separate action by Twenty47.
-There are three triggers, two of which are important for administration.
+There are many triggers, two of which are important for administration.

 ======================  ============================    ====================
  Trigger                 Twenty47 Action                 Response via link
 ======================  ============================    ====================
-Dispatch created        Send dispatch notifications     None User confirmed          Send email to Managers          * Set as User
+User confirmed          Send email to Managers          * Set as User
                                                         * Set as Registered
                                                         * Deactivate